blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

     - *Corresponding Systems*: A map of Other Systems with which data is being exchanged.
 For each System The Privacy Compiler MUST know if they are an `ORGANIZATION` or `PARTNERS` System, and have a way to uniquely identify and address them (see [Implications for Systems](./RFC-PRIV.md#design-implications-for-systems-implementing-PRIV), [Working with Provenance](#working-with-provenance))

 - **Privacy Metadata Store**, updated at runtime:
-   - *All Captures*: a list of all the [Data Capture](./RFC-PRIV.md#data-capture) objects that the Privacy Compiler is aware of
+   - *All Captures*: a list of all the [Data Capture](./RFC-PRIV.md#data-capture) objects that the Privacy Compiler is aware of.

+   > Data Captures are not only generated on user input, but may result from user tracking, or from data transfers.
+All such Data Captures objects are of interest to the Privacy Compiler.

    - *All Requests*: a list of all the [Privacy Request](./RFC-PRIV.md#privacy-request) objects that the Privacy Compiler is aware of
    - *All Responses*: a list of all the [Privacy Request Response](./RFC-PRIV.md#privacy-request-response) objects that the Privacy Compiler is aware of
    - Legal Bases: